PrioAhmed19/Car-Sales-Prediction/README.md

 # Car-Sales-Prediction

-In my exploration of machine learning models, I've been utilizing synthetic datasets generated from random values (sourced from Kaggle).
-However, I recognize the potential for improved realism and applicability by leveraging real-world datasets.
+For my exploration of machine learning models, I've been using synthetic datasets generated from random values sourced from Kaggle.
+However, I acknowledge the potential for enhanced realism and applicability by incorporating real-world datasets.